PixelML/resources/README.md

 ## Reporting Issues 🐛

 **Spot Something Amiss?**
-- Stumbled upon a bug or facing a challenge?
+- Stumbled upon a typo or facing a challenge?
 Let us help! 🛠️
-- Create an issue in the [GitHub repository](https://github.com/adventofmultimodal/genAI/issues) with a detailed description.
+- Create an issue in the [GitHub repository](https://github.com/adventofmultimodal/resources/issues) with a detailed description.